Predictions of a simple parametric model of hierarchical black hole mergers: Model assumptions

 with

-Note that $\delta_m=0$ recovers the distribution with a sharp cut-off at $m_{\rm min}$.
-The spectral index $\alpha$ and the tapering parameter $\delta_m$ fully define the mass distribution of 1g progenitor BHs.
-We have chosen $\alpha=2.3$, corresponding to the Kroupa initial mass function \citep{Kroupa:2000iv}, and $\delta_m=4.83$ as inferred from the GWTC-3 population \citep{GWTC-3-pop}.
-We set $m_{\rm min}= 5 M_{\odot}$ and $m_{\rm max}=50 M_{\odot}$, motivated by the lower \citep{Bailyn:1997xt,Ozel2010,Belczynski2012ApJ} and upper \citep{Woosley:2016hmi,Farmer:2020xne} mass gaps.
-Strictly speaking, the BH mass function in stellar clusters could depend on quantities such as metallicity~\citep{Chattopadhyay:2022buz} that we have not incorporated here and that could have some effect on our conclusions.
+Note that $\delta_m=0$ recovers the distribution with a sharp cutoff at $m=m_{\rm min}$.
+The spectral index $\alpha$, the tapering parameter $\delta_m$, and the minimum and maximum allowed masses $m_{\rm min}$ and $m_{\rm max},$ fully define the mass distribution of 1g progenitor BHs.
+These parameters depend on the initial stellar mass function, the stellar evolution process (e.g., wind prescription, natal kick distribution, etc.), and the cluster properties (such as metallicities, cluster mass, and virial radius).